Here is an idea I had - using rails ActiveRecord validations to ensure that the proper methods are used to update state.

 behavior that needs to happen when changing some state.
 Things like a

-method that not only updates the post’s status
+BlogPost#publish! method that not only updates the post’s status to

 rebuild some post cache somewhere.
 Maybe it even sends off some emails.